Skip to main content

 The Wolfpack Engineering Unleashed community is launching its new series of monthly Lunch & Learn events!
 Once a month, you will have the opportunity to meet with the WEU community, discuss teaching practices, tips and tricks, and learn more about the 6 C’s and the entrepreneurial mindset.
 A link will be shared for virtual attendance.
 Lunch will be offered for in-person attendance; you will receive a link with lunch options.
 Each event will include a 15-min lecture on one topic and time for practice, questions, and networking.

-• April 25 (Register here) – Handling large classrooms with the 6C’s
+• August/September 2024 – Handling large classrooms with the 6C’s

-Find the full list and details of our Lunch & Learns in this handout.
+Please find the full list and details of our Lunch & Learns here.
 Contact Nathalie Lavoine at nmlavoin@ncsu.edu for further questions.

 Our Partners and Collaborators